fbpx

 When You Need an Attorney

-When looking for an attorney to represent you after a serious accident, keep a few things in mind.
-You need not just a personal injury attorney, but one who understands traumatic brain injury and who knows that this isn’t “just a concussion” but something that may affect your life for years to come.
+Keep a few things in mind when looking for an attorney to represent you after a serious accident.
+You need not just a personal injury attorney but one who understands traumatic brain injury and who knows that this isn’t “just a concussion” but something that may affect your life for years to come.

-You should look for an attorney who will treat you with the care and compassion you need at this vulnerable time and who isn’t afraid to take your case to court.
-They should be able to talk to you one-on-one at any time and answer all your questions about your case.
+You should look for an attorney who will treat you with the care and compassion you need at this vulnerable time and isn’t afraid to take your case to court.
+They should be able to talk to you one-on-one anytime and answer all your questions about your case.

-If you need an attorney in Louisiana or Texas for your TBI case, call us at Morris & Dewett Injury Lawyers.
-We are here for you whenever you need us.
+If you need an attorney in Louisiana or Texas for your TBI case, call Morris & Dewett Injury Lawyers.
+We are here whenever you need us.
 Contact us today.

 Sources: